emqx/mqtt-jmeter/README.md

 -  **Debug response**: If it's checked, then the received message will be print in response.
 It's recommend to enable it when you're debugging script.

-### Sub test script

-Normally, the sub sampler is used together with constant timers.
-Refer to the test plan in above, if the 'Thead delay (in milliseconds)' of constant timer is set to 1000, then it means subscriber report test result every 1 second.
-During the 1 second, multiple messages could be received, and result in report is the summarized data during 1 second.
-If constant timer is set to 2000, then means summarized report during 2 seconds.

 ## Certification files for SSL/TLS connections
 After deploying emqtt server, you get the following OOTB (out of the box) SSL/TLS certification files under ${EMQTTD_HOME}/etc/certs directory: